QAConv: Question Answering on Informative Conversations: Experimental Results

 \subsubsection{Full Mode}

 The retriever results are shown in Table~\ref{Tab:results_retrieve}, in which we find that BM25 outperforms DPR-wiki by a large margin in our dataset on the recall@$k$ measure, where we report $k=1, 3, 5, 10$.
 The two possible reasons are that 1) the difference in data distribution between Wikipedia and conversation is large and DPR is not able to properly transfer to unseen documents, and 2) questions in {\dataset} are more specific to those mentioned entities, which makes the BM25 method more reliable.
-We show the full mode results in Table~\ref{Tab:results_full_mode} using BM25 (DPR-wiki results in Table~\ref{Tab:results_full_mode_dpr}).
-We use only one retrieved conversational chunk as input to the trained QA models.
-As a result, the performance of UnifiedQA (T5-3B) drops around 20\% in the zero-shot setting, and the finetuned results of RoBERTa-Large drop by 24.4\% as well, suggesting a serious error propagation issue in the full mode.
+We show the full mode results in Table~\ref{Tab:results_full_mode} using BM25 (DPR-wiki results in the Appendix Table~\ref{Tab:results_full_mode_dpr}).
+We use the top one retrieved conversational chunk as input to feed the trained QA models.
+As a result, the performance of UnifiedQA (T5-3B) drops by 18.2\% EM score in the zero-shot setting, and the finetuned results of RoBERTa-Large drop by 22.2\% EM score as well, suggesting a serious error propagation issue in the full mode that requires further investigation in the future work.